people3k/JAS2020Ethnographic-Population-Density/README.md

     Group/Country–name of the ethnographic society of country Latitude–the latitude at the geographic center of a group’s territory or a country’s territory.
     Longitude–the longitude at the geographic center of a group’s territory or a country’s territory.
     DENSITY–Population density in people per square kilometer.
-This is a point in time estimatefor hunter-gatherer and agricultural groups and an average density since 1973 among nation states. npp–net primary productivity estimated at the center of each group’s territory npp2-Net primary productivity squared
+This is a point in time estimate for hunter-gatherer and     agricultural groups and an average density since 1973 among nation states. npp–net primary productivity estimated at the center of each group’s territory nppZ-Net primary productivity z score
-    biodiv–Standardized estimate of species richness at the center of each group’s range. biodiv2–Species richness *100 ad squared.
+    biodiv–Standardized estimate of species richness at the center of each group’s range. biodivZ–Species richness z score
-    pathos–Index of pathogen stress at the center of a group’s territory.
+    pathos–Index of pathogen stress at the center of a group’s territory. pathosZ-pathogen index z score
     ID–A nominal variable that denotes economy type.
 HG=hunter-gatherer, AG=subsistence agriculturalist, IND=modern nation state

 Tallavaara, M., J. T. Eronen, and M. Luoto2017.
 Supporting data and script for ”productivity, biodiversity, and pathogens influence the global hunter-gatherer population density” (Tallavaara et al. pnas 2018).https://doi.org/10.5281/zenodo.1167852